Beach Walk #428 – Hawaiian-style Friends

 As is typical, there were no credits on the email, but a big mahalo to whomever wrote that list!
 A big hug awaits Alana for sending this my way.
 And here are some virtual hugs to my online friends, new and old:

-Jim Kirks, Jen and Kent, Mindy Clark, Eclectic Journeys, Doctor Trey, MightyJMusic.com, Joe Cascio, Ryanne & Jay and Zadi & Steve.
+Jim Kirks, Jen and Kent, Mindy Clark, Eclectic Journeys, Doctor Trey, MightyJMusic.com, Joe Cascio, Ryanne & Jay, and Zadi & Steve.

-Hawaiian Word
+Hawaiian words

 Hoaaloha: friend